jaimiles23/Multiplication-Medley/README.md

 ### Custom practice
-After collecting enough data on the user, the skill designs a customized practice for them.
+Multiplication Medley designs a customized practice for the user based on their answer statistics.
 The custom practice has 4 components:
-  1. **Recent errors**: the user corrects recent errors.
+  1. *Recent errors*: users correct recent errors
-  2. **High error tables**: users practice tables with more mistakes than an accepted threshold.
+  2. *High error tables*: users practice tables with more mistakes than an accepted threshold
-  3. **High relative errors**: users practice tables they mess up more often than others (a).
+  3. *High relative errors*: users practice tables they mess up more often than others (a)
-  4. **New tables**: times tables above the user's average difficulty.
+  4. *New tables*: times tables above the user's average difficulty

 (a) To determine high relative errors, individual multiplication table errors are standardized into z-scores and users are asked tables with high mistake z-scores.